 You may be logged into a different Google account than what you were in when the backup was created.

 You could be using an incorrect phone number for the backup.
-Your local SD card is corrupted, and WhatsApp cannot tell if that is a verified backup option.

 You may not have a solid internet connection through wifi or cellular data

 Your WhatsApp app version may be out of date, causing a conflict.

 How to Solve WhatsApp Not Detecting Local Backup Issue?

 If this does happen to you and WhatsApp does not connect to a local backup, then you should try these methods first.
 Don't worry; there is a good chance something normal has occurred, and you can be up and running in no time.

 1 - Restore WhatsApp Backup by Using Advanced WhatsApp Recovery Tool

 If you are worried that the WhatsApp not detecting local backup issue keeps happening, then you may be better off working with a powerful application.